Top

 • The Double Decker Living Root Bridge in Cherrapunji is a 3 km long and 2400 feet high man-made bridge.

 • The Mawlynnong Village in Meghalaya was voted as Asia’s cleanest village in 2013.
-Natural wonders like the Mawlynnong waterfall and live root bridge are famous tourist spots.
+Natural wonders like the Mawlynnong waterfall and Live Root Bridge are famous tourist spots.
 It is also popularly called God’s own Garden.

 • A perfect nature spot, the Elephant falls are three levels of the most famous falls of the north-east.

-• Found in the Khasi Hills of Meghalaya, the Nohkalikai falls are the fourth highest waterfalls in the world.
+• Found in the Khasi Hills of Meghalaya, the Nohkalikai falls are the fourth-highest waterfalls in the world.

 • The Balpakram National Park in Garo Hills was created in 1986 by the government of Meghalaya for the conversation of its flora and fauna.